 Mistake #3: Reclining your child at the wrong angle

 Not only does the seat location matter, the angle of the seat matters as well.
-This is predominantly relevant for rear-facing car seats, but many forward facing seats have different recline options nowadays, so you'll need to recline the seat according to the manufacturer's instructions.
+This is predominantly relevant for rear-facing car seats, but many forward-facing seats have different recline options nowadays, so you'll need to recline the seat according to the manufacturer's instructions.
 Small children need to ride semi-reclined, to keep their airways open and to keep the weight off their fragile necks by preventing their heads from flopping forward.
-Your car seat might come with angle indicators or adjusters to help guide you, but if not, then consult the car seat manual for details.
+Your car seat might come with angle indicators or adjusters to help guide you but, if not, consult the car seat manual for details.
 Remember that you might need to change the angle of the seat as your kid continues to grow.

 Mistake #4: Not installing the seat correctly